arindam31/Django_TravelBlog/README.md

    * Post Details URL is human friendly.

 3) ## Post Add & Edit:
-   If user is logged in (via Django Admin), user can add a Post from frontend form.
+   If user is logged in, user can add a Post from frontend form.
    Same for Editing an existing Post.
-   Added feature: Rich Text editor provided in form that provides better text editing tools.
+   Added feature: Rich Text editor provided that provides better text editing tools.

 4) ## REST Api
    _All Posts_: